2020 Innovation Nation Conference Speakers

 Layi has a Bachelor’s degree in Mechanical Engineering (1994) and Master’s degree in Systems Design Engineering (1996), both from the University of Waterloo.
 He is a registered Professional Engineer.

 Jennifer Buchli, NASA International Space Station, Deputy Chief Scientist

 “Exploring New Frontiers: Science on the International Space Station”

-Jennifer is the focal lead for life sciences and leads international life science collaborations for the ISS Program Science Office.
+Jennifer is the NASA ISS Program Deputy Chief Scientist .
 Her background is biotechnology.
 She has served as both Principal Investigator and Payload Developer for ISS flight investigations.
-Her previous NASA experience includes life support and emergency instructor and flight control in the Flight Operations Directorate.
+Jennifer’s previous NASA experience includes focal lead for life sciences for the ISS Program Science Office, and life support and emergency instructor and flight control in the Flight Operations Directorate.
 Prior to joining NASA, Jennifer worked in stem cell transplantation research.

 “Back to the Moon; Advances in Robotics for Lunar Exploration”

 Faizan Rehmatullah is an Engineer in the Guidance, Navigation and Control department at MacDonald, Dettwiler, and Associates (MDA) in Brampton, Ontario.
 He has over 5 years of experience in the research and development of autonomous systems.
 Faizan is leading the Lunar Surface Mobility Program at MDA, developing rovers for the Canadian Space Agency to support manned and unmanned exploration missions to the Moon.
 These missions will enhance our understanding of the Moon and prepare us for future long duration missions to the Moon and Mars.
 Faizan is also developing the Mobility System for the Mars Sample Fetch rover for the European Space Agency.
 The Sample Fetch Rover is part of the Mars Sample Return mission where space agencies from around the world are collaborating to execute the first mission to return Martian samples back to the Earth.